 Theatre productions, music ensembles, lectures and public programs, and art exhibits offer students opportunities for cultural appreciation and involvement.
-Other programs that help fulfill various needs of the college community include Homecoming events, the Sherman Symphony Orchestra, and the Community Series, cultural programming sponsored by the college and the Sherman Musical Arts Council.
+Other programs that help fulfill various needs of the college community include Homecoming events and the Sherman Symphony Orchestra.

 Additional information about opportunities for involvement in cultural activities can be obtained by contacting the faculty chairs of the art, music, and theatre departments.